Home Page

 The academic program may recommend a student for provisional admission to the Graduate School for either a single term or an academic year.
 Provisional admission is given when the student might not be competitive in one or more admission criteria, but nevertheless shows promise.
 The provisional status provides a trial period wherein the student can demonstrate they can perform in the graduate program.

-A2.100 - The academic program may determine there are certain deficiencies or prerequisite courses that the student must take during the provisional period.
+A3.100 - The academic program may determine whether there are certain deficiencies or prerequisite courses that the student must take during the provisional period.
+Applicants with a cumulative GPA below 3.0 may be offered provisional admission.
+Such applicants must remain in provisional status until they meet the specific conditions set by the admitting program and approved by the Graduate School.

-A2.200 - The provisional status must be removed by the Graduate School on the recommendation of the academic program anytime after the first term, but no later than the day before the beginning of the third term.
+A3.200 - The provisional status must be removed by the Graduate School on the recommendation of the academic program any time after the first term, but no later than the day before the beginning of the third term.

-The University is committed to providing programs that are accessible and usable by students with disabilities.
-Applicants and students with disabilities will be provided with reasonable modifications and accommodations.
-Applicants and students who seek a reasonable modification should begin the process by registering with the Office of Disability Equity (ODE).
-University policy as well as federal and state law prohibits retaliation against anybody for exercising their right to request a reasonable modification or accommodation.
+The University is committed to providing accommodations that allow qualified individuals with disabilities the opportunity to study, work, and participate in its programs and activities.
+Applicants and students with disabilities will be provided with reasonable accommodations.
+Applicants and students who seek reasonable accommodations should begin the process by connecting with the Office of Disability Equity (ODE).
+University policy as well as federal and state law prohibits retaliation against anybody for exercising their right to request a reasonable accommodation.

-A self-report medical history, sent upon admission, must be submitted to the Curry Health Center before the 15th instructional day of the first semester of attendance.
+A7.200 - A self-report medical history, sent upon admission, must be submitted to the Curry Health Center before the 15th instructional day of the first semester of attendance.
 Students born after December 31, 1956 must submit a certificate of immunization against Rubella and measles (Rubeola).
-Not Applicable to distance-only students.
+Not applicable to online-only students.

-A6.100 - Applicants whose native language is not English must submit an acceptable English language proficiency test score.
-The acceptable tests for admission, including conditional admission, are listed below.
+A8.100 - Applicants whose native language is not English must submit an acceptable English language proficiency test score.
+The acceptable tests for admission, including provisional admission, are listed below.

-• Applicants whose test scores meet the minimum may be unconditionally admitted to a university graduate program, provided they meet that program's application standards.
+• Applicants whose test scores meet the minimum may be fully admitted to a university graduate program, provided they meet that program's application standards.

 • Applicants should consult with individual programs to see if there are higher standards for English proficiency in their chosen program.

-• If applicants have lower scores, they can apply for conditional admission, provided they are academically eligible, and their score meets the minimum in the conditional column in the table below.
+• Applicants with lower scores may be considered for provisional admission, provided they are academically eligible, and their score meets the minimum in the provisional column in the table below.

-• Graduate students conditionally admitted to the university must be enroll in the English Language Institute (ELI), and then score sufficiently high on an English proficiency exam to gain unconditional admission to the university.
+• Graduate students provisionally admitted to the university must enroll in the English Language Institute (ELI) and then score sufficiently high on an English proficiency exam to gain full admission to the university.

 • TOEFL Essentials